-- 8.5.10 The GSTC Requirements to ISO 17065:2012 Clause 7.4.1: - 8.5.10.1.
-The CB shall ensure that an audit plan is based on documented requirements of the CB as well as requirements described in this manual. - 8.5.10.2.
-An audit plan shall be developed to clearly identify the audit activity/activities required to demonstrate that the client's sustainability management processes fulfill the requirements for certification to the Reference Standard. - 8.5.10.3.
+- 8.5.13.
+The GSTC Requirements to ISO 17065:2012 Clause 7.4.1: - 8.5.13.1.
+The CB shall ensure that an audit plan is based on documented requirements of the CB as well as requirements described in this manual. - 8.5.13.2.
+An audit plan shall be developed to clearly identify the audit activity/activities required to demonstrate that the client's sustainability management processes fulfill the requirements for certification to the Reference Standard. - 8.5.13.3.
 The audit plan shall include the type of audit, such as initial audit, surveillance audits and a recertification audit in the third year prior to the expiration of certification.
-The three-year certification cycle begins with the certification or recertification decision. - 8.5.10.4.
-The certification cycle shall be 3 years, the audit program shall establish as a minimum, a surveillance audit every year and a recertification audit shall begin over the year prior to the expiration of certification. - 8.5.10.5 The determination of the audit plan and any subsequent adjustments shall consider the size of the client organization, the scope and complexity of its sustainability management processes and products as well as demonstrated level of effectiveness and the results of any previous audits. - 8.5.10.6.
-The audit plan shall include the roles and responsibilities of the auditor and audit team, when appropriate. - 8.5.11 The GSTC Requirements to ISO 17065:2012 Clause 7.4.2: - 8.5.11.1 The CB shall assign an auditor and or auditor team, when appropriate, in conformity with the requirements set out in the GSTC Auditor Qualification, Knowledge and Skills in Section 10. - 8.5.11.2 The CB and auditor team assigned shall communicate and approve the audit plan with the client. - 8.5.12 The GSTC Requirements to ISO 17065:2012 Clause 7.4.3:
+The three-year certification cycle begins with the certification or recertification decision.

-8.5.12.1.
-At each audit, the CB shall use an audit checklist/evaluation tool which includes all criteria and indicators of the Reference Standard and requires the completion, for each criterion, of the auditor's conclusion (conform, not conform or not assessed), based on evidence obtained from the audit process.
+- 8.5.13.4.
+The certification cycle shall be 3 years, and the audit program shall establish, as a minimum, a surveillance audit every year and a recertification audit that shall begin during the year prior to the expiration of certification. - 8.5.13.5.
+The determination of the audit plan and any subsequent adjustments shall consider the size of the client organization, the scope and complexity of its sustainability management processes and products as well as demonstrated level of effectiveness and the results of any previous audits. - 8.5.13.6.
+The audit plan shall include the roles and responsibilities of the auditor and audit team, when appropriate. - 8.5.14.
+The GSTC Requirements to ISO 17065:2012 Clause 7.4.2: - 8.5.14.1.
+The CB shall assign an auditor and/or audit team, when appropriate, in conformity with the requirements set out in the GSTC Auditor Qualification, Knowledge and Skills in Section 10. - 8.5.14.2.
+The CB and audit team assigned shall communicate and approve the audit plan with the client. - 8.5.15.
+The GSTC Requirements to ISO 17065:2012 Clause 7.4.3: - 8.5.15.1.
+At each audit, the CB shall use an audit checklist/evaluation tool which includes all criteria and indicators of the Reference Standard and requires the completion, for each criterion, of the audit findings (conformity, nonconformity, not assessed, or not applicable), based on evidence obtained from the audit process.